-Around the world, Médecins Sans Frontières/Doctors Without Borders (MSF) teams are working to protect the health of children.
+Around the world, Médecins Sans Frontières (MSF) teams are working to protect the health of children.

 Although easy to prevent and treat, cholera affects up to 4 million people worldwide per year, resulting in up to 140,000 deaths.

 Ebola and Marburg haemorrhagic fevers are rare but deadly.
 Outbreaks can kill 25 to 90 per cent of those infected, spreading fear and panic among affected communities.

 Worldwide, an estimated 71 million people are infected with the hepatitis C virus, double the number living with HIV.
 While hepatitis C can be cured, few people have access to treatment.

 Hepatitis E is transmitted by ingesting water contaminated by an infected person’s faeces.
 Outbreaks are often documented in places with poor sanitation, like camps for refugees and internally displaced people (IDPs).
 Hepatitis E commonly causes only a mild short-term illness.

-Two hundred million people are at risk of infection with kala azar - one of the world's most dangerous topical diseases.
+Hundreds of millions of people are at risk of infection with kala azar - one of the world's most dangerous parasitic diseases.
 Only malaria is more deadly.

 Each year, malaria kills nearly half a million people.
 70 per cent of all deaths are children under five years of age.